nicolau10010/KafkaBundle/README.md

 #### Consuming from CLI

-You can use your own service to process Kakfa topic messages and run it from Symfony special command provided by us.
+You can use your own service to process topic messages and run it from Symfony special command provided by us.

-At first you have to create your own service implementing MessageHandlerInterface.
+At first you have to create your own service implementing MessageHandlerInterface or extending MessageHandlerAbstract.
 For example:

 ```php
 <?php